CatherineP37/Project-1/README.md

 - People who want to volunteer at the cat shelter
 - People who want to donate money to the cat shelter

+User research goals

+- Understand user goals when using this type of website
+- Understand user pain points when using websites
+- Understand what type of tasks users carry out on these type of websites

 ### User interviews

 For the qualitative research, I interviewed people who had experience with animal shelters.
 This included people who worked there and people who had adopted animals from animal shelters.